HelgeCPH/cypher_kernel/README.md

   * Change the password to a new one. **OBS** Do not forget to add this password to the `cypher_config.yml`, see above.
   * Now, create a new Cypher notebook.

+See more on configuring the Neo4j container https://neo4j.com/docs/operations-manual/current/installation/docker/